 Problems based on first order rate equation and half-life period.

 - Molecularity of the reaction: Meaning – physical picture, Relation between order, molecularity and the rate of a reaction, Differences between order and molecularity of a reaction.

 - The concept of energy: Exothermic and endothermic reactions, concept of energy barrier, threshold and activation energy, formation of activated complex, effect of catalyst on activation energy and reaction rate.

 - Effect of temperature on the rate constant of a reaction: Arrhenius equation – K=Ae-Ea/RT, Meaning of the symbols of Arrhenius equation, related graph, evaluation of Ea and A from the graph, meaning of slope of the graph, conversion from exponential to log form of the equation, relationship between the increase in temperature and the number of collisions.
 Numerical based on Arrhenius equation

 5. Surface Chemistry

 Absorption and Adsorption – physisorption and chemisorption, factors affecting adsorption of gases on solids and liquids.
-Catalysis; homogenous and heterogenous, activity and selectivity, enzyme catalysis.
+Catalysis; homogenous and heterogenous, activity and selectivity.